Provable Training Set Debugging for Linear Regression: Introduction

 The remainder of the paper is organized as follows: Section~\ref{sec:formu} introduces our novel framework for machine learning debugging using weighted $M$-estimators.
-Section~\ref{sec:supprec} provides theoretical guarantees for support recovery of buggy data points, and illustrates the benefit of having a clean data pool through two case studies.
-Section~\ref{sec:tune} presents our algorithm for tuning parameter selection and its corresponding theoretical guarantees.
-Section~\ref{sec:active} discusses the two-player game between the bug generator and debugger.
-Section~\ref{sec:conclusion} concludes the paper with several directions for future work.
+Section~\ref{sec:supprec} provides theoretical guarantees for recovery of buggy data points.
+Section~\ref{sec:tune} presents our algorithm for tuning parameter selection and corresponding theoretical guarantees.
+Section~\ref{sec:active} discusses strategies for designing the second pool.
+Section~\ref{sec:exp} provides experimental results.
+Section~\ref{sec:conclusion} concludes the paper.